jhha85/enhancements/keps/sig-node/20190806-memory-manager.md

 #### The Concept of Reserved Zone
-> Memory Manager has the concept of reserved zone to calculate NUMA node affinity precisely.
+ Memory Manager has the concept of reserved zone to calculate NUMA node affinity precisely.
 The Reserved zone is literally reserved for the containers which has Guaranteed QoS.
 Container doesn't always consume memory as much as they requested.
 For example container may request 5Gbi memory, but it can consumes only 3Gbi at runtime.
 Memory Manager treats requested memory of Guaranteed QoS containers as reserved memory.
 Memory Manager guarantee Guaranteed QoS containers usage of memory and hugepages on single NUMA node as they requested by using [CPUSET enforcement](#cpuset-enforcement) and [OOM Score Enforcement](#oom-score-enforcement).
->

            +---------------+------------+--------------+
            |               |       Allocatable         |
 NUMA node  +  Safety Zone  +------------+--------------+
            |               |  Reserved  |     free     |
            +---------------+------------+--------------+
->TBD: this text images will be replaced to real image.
+TBD: this text images will be replaced to real image.

->Note that
+Note that
->- Reserved zone cannot be greater than Allocatable zone.
+- Reserved zone cannot be greater than Allocatable zone.
->- Typical Linux processes and Containers which has BestEffort or Burstable QoS may consumes memory on a NUMA node where Guaranteed QoS containers also consumes memory.
+- Typical Linux processes and Containers which has BestEffort or Burstable QoS may consumes memory on a NUMA node where Guaranteed QoS containers also consumes memory.
 It is also possible that Guaranteed QoS Containers requested lots of memory but consumes just a little bit of them and the others occupy reserved zone when only few free memory is available on the NUMA node.
 At this situation, OOM may happen by Guaranteed QoS Container if the container try to consume more memory.
 Then the others will be killed by OOM killer to make free memory.
 Because, unlike Guaranteed QoS containers, the others has high OOM socre(which has low priority at OOM system).

 #### NUMA node affinity for memory and hugepages
- >Memory Manager calculates NUMA node affinity that represents which NUMA node has enough capacity of memory and/or hugepages for containers in Guaranteed QoS Pod.
+ Memory Manager calculates NUMA node affinity that represents which NUMA node has enough capacity of memory and/or hugepages for containers in Guaranteed QoS Pod.
 To calculate affinity, Memory Manager takes capacity of memory and pre-allocated hugepages per NUMA node on its intialize sequence then calculate `Allocatable Memory of NUMA node` for every NUMA nodes.
 Then when pod admission is requested, Memory Manager checks the pod has Guaranteed QoS or not, if the pod has Guaranteed QoS, Memory Manager calculates NUMA node affinity by the following way: it checks resources availability of each NUMA nodes based on `Allocatable Memory of NUMA node` and total amount of `reserved` memory and hugepages of NUMA node.

->
->Here are formulas that shows how to calculate NUMA node affinity for memory and hugepages.
+Here are formulas that shows how to calculate NUMA node affinity for memory and hugepages.
->- NUMA Node affinity of memory can be calcuated by below formulas.
+- NUMA Node affinity of memory can be calcuated by below formulas.
->   - Allocatable Memory of NUMA node = Total Memory of NUMA node - pre-allocated hugepages on the NUMA node - safety zone memory of NUMA node.
+   - Allocatable Memory of NUMA node = Total Memory of NUMA node - pre-allocated hugepages on the NUMA node - safety zone memory of NUMA node.
->   - NUMA node Affinity for memory = (Allocatable Memory of NUMA node - Total amount of reserved memory of NUMA node) > requested memory of container ? true : false
+   - NUMA node Affinity for memory = (Allocatable Memory of NUMA node - Total amount of reserved memory of NUMA node) > requested memory of container ? true : false

->
->- NUMA Node affinity of hugepage can be calculated by below formulas.
+- NUMA Node affinity of hugepage can be calculated by below formulas.
->   - Allocatable hugepages of NUMA node is equal to Total amount of pre-allocated hugepages of NUMA node.
+   - Allocatable hugepages of NUMA node is equal to Total amount of pre-allocated hugepages of NUMA node.
->     - safety zone for hugepages will be supported later.
+     - safety zone for hugepages will be supported later.
->   - NUMA node Affinity for hugepages = (Allocatable hugepages of NUMA node - Total amount of reserved hugepages of NUMA node) > reqested hugepages of container ? true : false
+   - NUMA node Affinity for hugepages = (Allocatable hugepages of NUMA node - Total amount of reserved hugepages of NUMA node) > reqested hugepages of container ? true : false

 #### Hint Interface
->Topology Manager defines HintProvider interface to take node affinity of resources from resource managers(CPU, Device Manager).
+Topology Manager defines HintProvider interface to take node affinity of resources from resource managers(CPU, Device Manager).
 Memory Manager implements the interface to provide topology hint to Topology Manager.

 #### OOM Score Enforcement
-> TBD, this section will explain how Memory Manager guarantee a certain amount of memory on specific NUMA node to container, spoiler is low OOM score(low score has high priority) enforcement which kubelet already doing.
+ TBD, this section will explain how Memory Manager guarantee a certain amount of memory on specific NUMA node to container, spoiler is low OOM score(low score has high priority) enforcement which kubelet already doing.

 #### CPUSET Enforcement
->Memory Manager restricts memory access of container(which has Guaranteed QoS) to a specific NUMA node by using cgroup cpuset subsystem.
+Memory Manager restricts memory access of container(which has Guaranteed QoS) to a specific NUMA node by using cgroup cpuset subsystem.
 The subsystem provides the mechanism(`cpuset.cpus`, `cpuset.mems`) for assigning a set of cpus and memory nodes(it equals to NUMA nodes) to a set of linux process.
 In kubelet, CPU Manager already uses `cpuset.cpus` to allocate exclusive logical cpu core to a container.
 Similar to CPU Manager, Memory Manager uses `cpuset.mems` to restrict containers memory access to specific memory node.

->
->TBD1: explaining relevant CRI API
+TBD1: explaining relevant CRI API
->TBD2: explaining Topology Manager a little bit
+TBD2: explaining Topology Manager a little bit

->
->Consequently, operator can expect Topology Manager(which configured single-numa policy) coordinates exclusive cpus, memory, hugepages to the same NUMA node.
+Consequently, operator can expect Topology Manager(which configured single-numa policy) coordinates exclusive cpus, memory, hugepages to the same NUMA node.

 #### New Interfaces